Licensed Practical Nurse to Bachelors of Science in Nursing Program (LPN to BSN)

 2 credit hours

-This baccalaureate nursing course provides students with the opportunity to apply leadership/management and quality improvement principles to professional nursing.
-The course is designed to enhance leadership self-awareness as students examine how leadership/management and quality improvement affects patient-centered care, safety, professional role, and communication.
-Synthesis of content will be demonstrated through a capstone project.
-Prerequisite: All Nursing courses through NUR 301
+This baccalaureate nursing course provides students with the opportunity to apply leadership and management concepts/principles relevant to professional nursing.
+The course is designed to enhance leadership self-awareness as students examine how leadership and management affect patient-centered care, safety, professional role, and communication.
+Prerequisites All Nursing courses through NUR 301

 NUR 307: Professional Nursing Preceptorship